geoalchemy/geoalchemy/doc/tutorial.rst

 This is a short tutorial to illustrate the use of GeoAlchemy and to get you started quickly.
 In this tutorial we will create a simple model using three vector layers in PostGIS.
 The same tutorial will be applicable for MySQL.
-Minor changes are required for spatialte as the spatialite extension needs to be loaded.
+Minor changes are required for spatialite as the spatialite extension needs to be loaded.
 Spatialite specific details are given `here
 <usagenotes.html#notes-for-spatialite>`_.